-At this corner of the SDC and Rio Bravo, a family has placed a triangular memorial kiosk offering shade and benches, complete with a brass bas relief, by sculptor J.D.
-Adcox of a racing bicyclist.
+and benches, complete with a brass bas relief, by sculptor J.D.
+Adcox, of a racing bicyclist.
 The memorialized rider, Christopher Jerome Chavez, an Albuquerque fireman, was killed early one morning in 1999 bicycling to work.

-To the east, a short spur trail takes you to the corner of Rio Bravo and Broadway.
-There is a bike lane east here, taking you up the hill to the I-25 interchange and a T where you can choose between heading south to Mesa del Sol and the Journal Pavilion amphitheater or north past the airport's runways and the UNM South Golf Course to the entrance to the airport and to Yale Blvd.
+To the east, a short spur trail takes you to the corner of Rio Bravo and Broadway and beyond to University Blvd., where, at There is a bike lane east here, taking you up the hill to the I-25 interchange and a T{ε} where you can choose between heading south to Mesa del Sol and the Journal Pavilion amphitheater or north past the airport's runways and the UNM South Golf Course to the entrance to the airport and to Yale Blvd.

 But turning west here, travel across the SDC on a bicycle bridge and alongside Rio Bravo Blvd.
 (Rio Bravo was the name given by the Spanish to the Rio Grande north of El Paso), over the tracks and past 2nd Street.
 (4.8 miles) The bike trail merges with a little-used road that heads downhill to the underpass under Rio Bravo Blvd., reached at 5.4 miles.
-Parking and a picnic area are available here at the John A.

-Aragón Park, used by bicyclists, fishermen, picnickers, and even boaters on the Rio Grande, just to the west.
+Parking and a picnic area are available here at the John A. Aragón Park, used by bicyclists, fishermen, picnickers, and even boaters on the Rio Grande, just to the west.

-0.0 miles from Rio Bravo Blvd. at the Rio Grande;

-13.7 miles from Alameda Blvd. at the Rio Grande

-Starting, then at the south end of the main part of the Paseo del Bosque, and passing between the posts for keeping motor vehicles from the trail, you start off heading north with the Albuquerque Riverside Drain to your west and a long fence along a residential area to your east, off a street peculiarly named Poco Loco (a little bit crazy) Drive.
+0.0 miles from Rio Bravo Blvd. at the Rio Grande; 13.7 miles from Alameda Blvd. at the Rio Grande part of the Paseo del Bosque, and passing between the posts for keeping motor vehicles from the trail, you head north with the Albuquerque Riverside Drain to your west and a long fence along a residential area to your east, off a street peculiarly named Poco Loco (a little bit crazy) Drive.
 This portion of the trail is shaded by elms and cottonwoods arching above.
 The trees have, however, sent roots across under the trail, causing frequent small bumps that impede speed.